-As well as the assessment of a company's alignment to SDGs, the Investment Adviser also evaluates the quality of corporate governance practices and the exposure to, and management of, adverse environmental and social impacts as further described below.
+As well as the assessment of a company's alignment to SDGs, the Investment Adviser also evaluates the quality of corporate governance practices and the exposure to, and management of, adverse means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the environmental and social impacts as further described below.
 In addition, the Investment Adviser assesses how companies are managing material ESG risks.